 Photographing architecture at night can help you to create something spectacular.
 Most of us see the buildings in the day, hiding away during the nighttime hours.

 Seeing the same buildings at a different time creates interest.
-This is partly due to how the structure interacts to the night lighting rather than sunlight.
+This is due to how the structure interacts to the night lighting rather than sunlight.

 Here, long exposures can show you trails left by cars, adding a captivating detail.